 Explaining Community Supplies to Parents

-If you decide to do the community supplies method, it’s a good idea to communicate your intentions with parents upfront.
+If you decide to do the community supplies method, clearly communicate your intentions with parents.

 Word your communication from the perspective of creating a more community-based classroom.

-Whichever method you choose, keeping those supplies well-organized will keep you sane.
+Whichever method you choose, keeping items well-organized is a must.

-Community supplies vs individual supplies?
-At the end of the day, it’s a personal preference and depends on the needs of your class.
+Community supplies vs individual supplies … it’s a personal preference and depends on the needs of your class.